tarmoteekivi/short-link/readme.md

 # Short Lnk

-This is a link shortener built on Meteor and React.
+This is a link shortener app built on Meteor and React.

 ## Author